mattermost/mattermost-developer-documentation/site/content/extend/plugins/security.md

 Plugins are powerful.
 You should only install plugins that you've thoroughly reviewed as they have the potential to compromise the security of your installation.

+Only System Administrators can upload custom plugins and only if [`PluginSettings` > `PluginUploads` in config.json](https://docs.mattermost.com/administration/config-settings.html#enable-plugin-uploads) is set to `true`.
+In Mattermost v4.7 and later, sandboxing adds an additional layer of security for server plugins.

 ## Server Considerations

 Plugins have the ability to execute arbitrary code on your server.
 If they aren't properly isolated, they can do just about *anything*.
 For example, they could read your config file to get your database password, connect to your database, then exfiltrate sensitive user information.